A Cold and Super-Puffy Planet on a Prograde Orbit: Observations

 In addition to the out-of-transit HARPS observations, we observed about 70\% of a transit of TOI-4507 b on October 27, 2024, between 02:18 and 08:48 UTC.
 We obtained 20 spectra of the host star during the transit, with an exposure time of 1200 s.
 The observations were performed under clear sky conditions, with a median atmospheric seeing of $1.3^{\prime\prime}$ and airmass varying from 2.0 to 1.3.

-The spectra were reduced with the dedicated HARPS data reduction software, and RVs were calculated with \texttt{serval} \citep{serval}, which employs the template matching technique.
-The median signal-to-noise ratio (S/N) of the processed spectra is 45 per pixel at 550 nm, leading to a median formal RV uncertainty of 3.5 m/s.
+The spectra were reduced using the \texttt{ceres} pipeline \citep{ceres}, which, starting from the raw images, performs all reduction steps and derives precise RVs via the cross-correlation function (CCF) technique.
+The median signal-to-noise ratio (S/N) of the processed spectra is 50 per resolution element at 550 nm, leading to a median formal RV uncertainty of 4.7 m/s.
 Because of the warm-up of HARPS on March 23, 2020, due to the COVID-19 pandemic, the data taken before and after this date were considered as having come from different instruments (HARPS1 and HARPS2) with different additive RV offsets and ``jitter'' parameters (the level of uncertainty in excess of the formal uncertainty).
-The HARPS RVs of the target, together with the best model, are shown in Figure~\ref{fig:TOI-4507}.
+The HARPS RVs of the target, together with the best model, are shown in Figure~\ref{fig:TOI-4507} and available in Appendix~\ref{app:rvs}.